magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 The method also accepts three other parameters that govern where the user is taken during the password reset flow.

-* `EmailLinkUrl`: Optional email link url including the environment to land on that URL directly.
+* `EmailLinkUrl`: Optional email link URL, including the environment to land on that URL directly.
 * `RedirectUrl`: Optional redirect URL to embed in the generated email link.
 * `UseTokenChangePasswordUrl`: Whether to have the link in the email direct to the Token Change URL.